MarcHoutreille/ASBL-Feriadart/README.md

 2. The second section gives info about the upcoming event with a picture of the poster of the event.
 If you click the button 'Learn More' you can get more info about that event.
-When the event is open to subsription you can subscribe, meaning creating an artistpage, give more info about yourself and upload up to 5 pictures for your personal artistpage.
+When the event is open to subsription you can subscribe, meaning create an artistpage, give more info about yourself as an artist and upload up to 5 pictures for your personal artistpage.
 On the eventpage there is also a button 'view artist' where you can have a look at all the artist who are already subscribed to that particular event.